VorakornLeechavanan/nosql_exercises_65_2/README.md

 **Answer:** <br />

 **- IoT** <br />
-The MongoDB database schema will be more appropriate because it will consume less space and it is written more faster than the Relational Model <br />
+The MongoDB database schema will be more appropriate because it will consume less space and it writes the data faster than the Relational Model <br />

 **- E-commerce** <br />
 The Relational Model will be more appropriate because the system is complex, the relation between clients and dealer need to be provided clearly <br />